mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 This talk is technically a part 1 of 2.
 Assuming that Brian doesn't hate me in the end--I'll do the second part at a future meetup.

-The name of this talk is, "Get Insured, Or crash the Car", and yes, I will be asking you if you would like to buy an extended warranty for your vehicle today.
+The name of this talk is, "Get Insured, Or Crash the Car", and yes, I will be asking you if you would like to buy an extended warranty for your vehicle today.

 Except in this case, the vehicle in question is your application or suite of applications your company maintains.